WHITE-HAT999/testtttt/README.md

 				if bodyDecoded.cmd == "INVITE_BROWSER" then
-					title = "Would you like to join this Discord server?" content = "Sirius has prevented your Discord client from automatically joining this Discord server, would you like to continue and join, or block it?" url = bodyDecoded.args and "discord.gg/"..bodyDecoded.args.code or "Unknown Invite" gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0, 0, 0)),ColorSequenceKeypoint.new(1, Color3.new(0.345098, 0.396078, 0.94902))}) actions = {{"Allow", true}, {"Don't Allow", false}}
+					title = "Would you like to join this Discord server?" content = "Contro has prevented your Discord client from automatically joining this Discord server, would you like to continue and join, or block it?" url = bodyDecoded.args and "discord.gg/"..bodyDecoded.args.code or "Unknown Invite" gradient = ColorSequence.new({ColorSequenceKeypoint.new(0, Color3.new(0.0, 0.0, 0.0)),ColorSequenceKeypoint.new(1, Color3.new(0.94902, 0.396078, 0.345098))}) actions = {{"Allow", true}, {"Don't Allow", false}}
 				end
 			end